-Aspiring CIS professionals have a variety of educational options available from community colleges, four-year universities and private online schools.
+Aspiring computer information systems (CIS) professionals have a variety of educational options available from community colleges, four-year universities and private online schools.
 CIS and information technology (IT) certificate and baccalaureate degree programs provide the fundamental skills and knowledge necessary to launch or advance a CIS career.
 Like those conducted on campus, online CIS programs are designed for students who wish to balance technical expertise with a strong foundation in business concepts.
-Distance learning IT programs typically focus more on technology as opposed to general business fundamentals.
+However, it is important to note that distance learning IT programs typically focus more on technology as opposed to general business fundamentals.

 Undergraduate certificate and baccalaureate degree programs require a high school diploma or General Education Diploma (GED).
 Some programs may require prerequisite college level work, which may be waived if the student has completed approved comparable coursework at an accredited institution of higher learning.